 – Epoxy: Free (spare from housemate)

-– Wool and stickers: Free (from a box of craft stuff given to me from a friend)
+– Wool and stickers: Free (from a box of craft stuff given to me by a friend)

 Total time: 1 hour